Bangkok’s Best Breast Cancer Treatment & Screening Hospital

 - Needle (Wire) Localization Biopsy

 Current treatments for women with breast cancer include surgery, radiation therapy, chemotherapy, and hormonal therapy.
 These treatment methods are classified as either local or systemic.
+And these treatments are all available at Vejthani Hospital, the best breast cancer treatment hospital in Bangkok.

 Local treatments, such as surgery and radiation therapy, remove, destroy, or control cancer cells in a specific area.
 Systemic treatments, such as chemotherapy and hormonal therapy, destroy or control cancer cells throughout the body.